Spencer R. Pruitt, PhD

 Raphael Schroter is the Assistant Director of Research Computing at Northeastern University.
 He works closely with university researchers across all disciplines, to help them achieve their research goals using Northeastern’s high performance computing resources.
 He has more than 15 years of research experience in high energy physics, working in large scientific collaborations.
 During his years as a research assistant at Harvard University he has lead several cross-functional analysis projects in one of the world’s largest neutrino experiment.
 He holds a PhD from the University of Geneva.

 Mariana Levi is an Associate Computational Scientist on the Research Computing team, who serves to support and enhance the research enterprise at Northeastern University.
 Her main goal is to assist research groups to take full advantage of the Discovery cluster through direct interaction, training, and benchmarking of scientific software.
 Mariana has a PhD in computational physics from Northeastern University with over 6 years of experience in scientific computing, including large-scale biomolecular simulations and quantum (DFT) calculations.

 Technical Writer, Research Computing

-Julia Cho is the technical writer for the Research Computing team, responsible for all external and internal documentation for the team, as well as serving as the training and event coordinator.
+Julia Unis is the technical writer for the Research Computing team, responsible for all external and internal documentation for the team, as well as serving as the training and event coordinator.
 She has worked as a technical communicator in the computer industry for over 20 years, creating user assistance materials for a wide variety of hardware and software applications.
 She has also been a lecturer at Northeastern since 2008, teaching graduate-level courses in the Technical Communications program.
-She has a BA in English, an MA in Applied Linguistics, and is currently pursuing her EdD at Northeastern.
+She has a BA in English, an MA in Applied Linguistics, and is currently completing her EdD at Northeastern.